 Through the development of particular policies, for example, governments facilitate a competitive landscape in which competitiveness can flourish.
 Also, governments encourage scientific advancement by the establishment of research and development funding schemes.
 Industries, similarly, shape the competitive landscape by leading businesses to adopt particular strategies.
 An industry's research and development strategy can significantly drive the competitiveness of firms in particular sectors.
 On their part, firms contribute to the adequate contextual conditions of the competitive landscape by striving to use available resources productively thereby helping countries to achieve prosperity.

 The effectiveness of the governments, industries and firms' contribution to the construction of the competitive landscape depends on increased knowledge intensity among key players.
 That is to say the capacity of those involved to absorb the knowledge that drives a competitive landscape and their ability to constantly update that knowledge.

-In this sense an effective competitive landscape is based on the optimal use of technology and innovation.
-These elements, for example, ensure the development of firms' core competences which ultimately solidify the degree of competitiveness in a particular country.
+In this sense, an effective competitive landscape is based on the optimal use of technology and innovation.
+These elements, for example, ensure the development of firms' core competencies which ultimately solidify the degree of competitiveness in a particular country.
 Increasing knowledge intensity, in addition, requires the development of human capital.
 Technology can only have an impactful effect if a country's labor force has the skills required for its effective implementation.
 Accordingly, without the optimal use of technology innovation becomes stagnant.

 The following table summarizes the fundamental elements of the competitive landscape.